Nicfall/Bamboo_mesos/README.md

 # Bamboo_mesos

-R scripts for the analyses in Kriefall et al. (submitting for publication soon)
+R scripts for the analyses in Kriefall et al. (submitting for publication spring 2026)

 ## Bioinformatics & Analysis